2i2c-org/team-compass/product/deliveryflow.md

 ## 0. Our product operations principles

-First off, read [](principles.md) to understand the high-level goals and principles that drive this work, and lead to the system below.
+First off, read [the Product overview and principles section](overview.md) to understand the high-level goals and principles that drive this work, and lead to the system below.

 ## 1. The insights board